Invertible Manifold Learning for Dimension Reduction: Appendix

-\paragraph{Results on toy datasets.} The Table \ref{table:A_2_toy} compares the \textit{i-ML-Enc} with other methods in 9 performance metrics on Swiss roll and half spheres.
-Seven methods for manifold learning: t-SNE \citep{2008-JMLR-tSNE}, RR \citep{2016-NIPS-RR} and ML-Enc \citep{2020-MLDL} are compared for NLDR; four AE-based methods AE \citep{2006-science-AE}, VAE \citep{2014-ICLR-VAE}, TopoAE \citep{2020-ICML-TopoAE}, and ML-AE \citep{2020-MLDL} are compared for reconstructible manifold learning.
-We report the $L$-th layer of \textit{i-ML-Enc} for the NLDR quality and the $(L-1)$-th layer for the invertible ability.
-ML-Enc performs best in Trust, $K$min, $K$max and $l$-MSE on Swiss roll which shows its great NLDR ability in the low-dimensional case, while \textit{i-ML-Enc} shows advantages in the high-dimensional case.
-It shows that \textit{i-ML-Enc} outperforms other methods in its invertible property of the $(L-1)$-th layer.
+\textbf{Results on toy datasets.} \quad The Tab. \ref{table:A_2_toy} compares the \textit{i-ML-Enc} with other methods in 9 performance metrics on Swiss roll and Half-spheres datasets in the case of $s=s'=d$.
+Eight methods for manifold learning: Isomap \cite{2000-science-Isomap}, t-SNE \cite{2008-JMLR-tSNE}, RR \cite{2016-NIPS-RR}, and ML-Enc \cite{2020-MLDL} are compared for NLDR; four AE-based methods AE \cite{2006-science-AE}, VAE \cite{2014-ICLR-VAE}, GRAE \cite{2020-GRAE}, TopoAE \cite{2020-ICML-TopoAE}, and ML-AE \cite{2020-MLDL} are compared for reconstructible manifold learning.
+We report the $L$-th layer of \textit{i-ML-Enc} (the first stage) for the NLDR quality and the $(L-1)$-th layer (the second stage) for the invertible NLDR ability.
+ML-Enc performs best in Trust, $K$min, $K$max, and $l$-MSE on Swiss roll which shows its great embedding abilities.
+Based on ML-Enc, \textit{i-ML-Enc} achieves great embedding results in the second stage on Half-spheres, which shows its advantages of preserving topological and geometric structures in the high-dimensional case.
+And \textit{i-ML-Enc} outperforms other methods in its invertible NLDR property of the first stage.